-As our website contains thousands of pages, we selected a sample of pages to test based on average use, volume of traffic, and content type.
+As our website contains hundreds of pages, we selected a sample of pages to test based on average use, volume of traffic, and content type.
 We tested the following pages as they contain our main features used across the site:

 - Our home page https://www.somersetccg.nhs.uk/

 - How members of the public can get involved https://www.somersetccg.nhs.uk/get-involved/